jobayerrahman93/Mobile-Point-client-site/README.md

 # MobilePoint

-It's a demo website for online mobile shop.
+This is a Team Project and It's a demo website for online mobile shop.
 Here anyone can buy their favourite mobile.

 ## Features
 In this website